baphled/dotfile-diaries/day-4-keeping-my-settings-under-version-control.md

   * pushed the changes
   * added the project to my dotfiles using braid
     * This will change some point in this process
+  * Copy my twirssi auth files to '~/dotirssi/scripts'

+Once the above was done I was able to have my irssi settings up version control :)